kylebinder/Website/content/CV/_index.md

 ## Current Position

-**Senior Quantitative Specialist** at the Federal Reserve Bank of Chicago
+**Lead Quantitative Specialist** at the Federal Reserve Bank of Chicago
-April 2016 - Present
+July 2019 - Present

 ***